dschaefer/eclipse-two/README.md

 - Build support that runs 'npm run build' and presents output in a console pane
 - Launch support that runs 'npm start', presents output, and has a stop button that kills the process

-File Explorer will be hand roled using rc-tree (React Components Tree).
+File Explorer will be hand roled.
 Editor is Monaco.
 Build and Launch will follow design language of Eclipse Launch Bar.

 ### Phase 2 - Git support